 It goes without saying, but poop happens.
 While doggy diarrhea is no fun for you or your pet, chances are it's a temporary situation that can be resolved without too much stress.

-Still, it's imperative that you understand the potential causes of your dog’s diarrhea and know when it might indicate an underlying health issue such as an infection, illness, allergy, or parasites.
+Still, it's imperative that you understand the potential causes of your dog’s diarrhea.